-Seizures in half peds patients with intracranial hemorrhageFebruary 8th, 2013 in Neuroscience /
+Seizures in half peds patients with intracranial hemorrhageFebruary 8, 2013 in Medicine & Health / Neuroscience

 (HealthDay)—Acute symptomatic seizures occur in about half of pediatric patients with intracerebral hemorrhage (ICH) and are often a presenting symptom, according to a study published online Feb.
 7 in JAMA Neurology.